aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 ## When To Use It?

-- You want to modify a string without touching the original
+- You want to modify a string without touching the original.
-- You need a copy that survives outside the scope of a function or stack frame
+- You need a copy that survives outside the scope of a function or stack frame.
-- You’re building new structures that own their data (e.g., tokens, arguments, log lines)
+- You’re building new structures that own their data (e.g., tokens, arguments, log lines).
 - You need something that will outlive a temporary buffer

 ```char *strdup(const char *s);```